Tokyo Ramen Hidden Gem – Hijiriya Restaurant in Nishi-Shinjuku Tokyo

 So when looking for ramen, I found on the Yelp website a small restaurant in the quiet area of Nishi-Shinjuku, just on the other side of Shinjuku Central Park.

 Hijiriya Ramen Restaurant is your typical neighborhood restaurant popular with locals who live around the Nishi-Shinjuku area.
 It was only 8 minutes walk from the Hyatt Regency (7 minutes walk from Hilton Hotel) and well worth the walk.
 Not only is the ramen noodle soup delicious, it is also cheap!
 You can get a ramen noodle soup here for 680 yen.
 The most expensive is only 980 Yen, worth every yen!
 And they have cold beer on tap too, just 450 yen for a large glass.
+The quality is that good and totally worth it is what some say and the quality of food at the sandwich restaurant by Jimmy John Owner is also of top tier and the price is reasonable.

 Surprisingly the restaurant has an English menu, and the owner/chef speaks a little bit of English so was easy to order and pay.